keirthana/anbox-cloud-docs/explanation/production-planning.md

 ### Protection against DDoS attacks

 DDoS attacks can severely impact the availability of critical services.
 It is important to assess your threat model and decide on protection mechanisms to safeguard your public endpoints and critical services.
-While deploying Anbox Cloud, consider addressing potential threats, such as overwhelming the signalling WebSocket or other public-facing resources to ensure service availability and resilience.
+While deploying Anbox Cloud, consider addressing potential threats, such as overwhelming the signaling WebSocket or other public-facing resources to ensure service availability and resilience.

 ### Secure communication